Property market continues to pick up

 Real estate agents in Auckland say low interest rates have lured first home buyers and investors into the market.

 South and West Auckland have been pinpointed as both the cheapest and fastest growing regions.

 Agents across the region say if the market is spared the financial turmoil hitting countries overseas, another property boom like that in 2007 could be around the corner.

-Next story in National: Govt urged to act as house prices continue to rise
+Next story in New Zealand: Govt urged to act as house prices continue to rise

 Copyright © 2012, Radio New Zealand